dougeby/IntuneDocs/intune/email-settings-android.md

 ### Content sync settings

-- **Content type to sync**: Select the content types that you want to synchronize to devices from:
+- **Content type to sync**: Select the content types that you want to synchronize on the devices. **Not configured** disables this setting.
+When set to **Not configured**, if an end user enables synchronization on the device, synchronization is disabled again when the device syncs with Intune, as the policy is reinforced.

+  You can sync the following content:
   - **Contacts**
   - **Calendar**
   - **Tasks**

 ## Android Enterprise